chiggachiggayeah/weatherman/weatherman.md

 (the gang, after they run the machine, they find themselves in the predicament of needing to save themselves, without really being able to appeal to outside authorities because the nature of what the device)

 (Oslo and his father had a lot of disagreements over the use of meg-o-gel)

+(I think doug betrays oslo)

+(how to make naram more active, likable, charming)